stjude-biohackathon/BioShinyModules/requirement.md

 It consumes a reactive variable (data)

+### Why Shiny modules
+The magic of modules comes because these functions are constructed in a special way that creates a “namespace”.
+So far, when writing an app, the names (ids) of the controls are global: all parts of your server function can see all parts of your UI.
+Modules give you the ability to create controls that can only be seen from within the module.
+This is called a namespace because it creates “spaces” of “names” that are isolated from the rest of the app.

+Shiny modules have two big advantages.
+Firstly, namespacing makes it easier to understand how your app works because you can write, analyse, and test individual components in isolation.
+Secondly, because modules are functions they help you reuse code; anything you can do with a function, you can do with a module.

 ### Organisation
 This [tutorial](https://shiny.rstudio.com/articles/modules.html) is really nice and explain a lots of interesting thing.
 Each modules could be stored in different files.